 Some of the most incredible sea life on the Oregon coast is visible right along the shore.
 At low tide, neon-bright sea anemones, sea stars and crabs of all sizes become temporarily marooned in tide pools, to the delight of avid beachcombers and casual day-trippers alike.
 The pools at Tolovana Beach State Recreation Site sit beneath Cannon Beach’s scenic Haystack Rock and are often patrolled by knowledgeable park rangers.
 For DIY explorations, head to “the Cove” in Seaside.
 At the south end of the beach, various hidden pools teem with everything from purple urchins to acorn-like barnacles.
 Remember to consult local tide charts and watch your step in these sensitive natural areas.

-There’s no sea breeze in the Rose City, but with two popular beach towns just 90 minutes away, it’s easy to take a day trip to the Pacific Ocean from Portland.
+There may not be a sea breeze in the City of Roses, but with two popular beach towns just 90 minutes away, it’s easy to take a day trip to the Oregon Coast from Portland.

 Up to 20,000 gray whales migrate along Oregon's coast every winter and spring.
 Spot them from these five locations.

 To truly appreciate the wilds of the Pacific Northwest, you can spend a memorable night under the stars at these scenic campsites — from rustic tent camping to cabins and yurts — all located within an easy drive from the city.

 Was this page helpful?